intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 ### 1.3 Load Data from Volumes
 When you are running programs on K8s, please load data from [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/) accessible to all K8s pods.
 We use Network File Systems (NFS) with path `/bigdl/nfsdata` in this tutorial as an example.
+You are recommended to put your working directory in the Volume (NFS) as well.

 To load data from Volumes, please set the corresponding Volume configurations for spark using `--conf` option in Spark scripts or specifying `conf` in `init_orca_context`.
 Here we list the configurations for using NFS as Volume.